BLIND YET SEEING THE LIGHT! The Story Of My Life And Ministry.

 So, let's talk about the accessibility side of things some more.
 People who still have some useful vision, low-vision as they are termed, can use magnifiers or screen enlargement software for making the computer screen easier to be seen.
 On the other hand, those who are blind need what is called a screen reader, the old term is, screen review utility. the text and icons from the pc screen are accessed through synthesized speech or braille output using an electronic refreshable braille display.
 Many people who read braille and have done so for a long time, really love this method because it is so familiar to them.
 However, braille displays cost thousands of dollars. the bigger the displays with forty or eighty braille cells across, will greatly increase the price.
 Thus, you can understand why most blind people use speech output for getting the feedback from their computer.
 Accessibility and the whole issue surrounding it weighs heavily upon my soul.
 Oh, it's not as nearly as important as salvation, heaven, the love of god, or anything like that.
 But, it sure gets up close to the top of the list.
 Years ago, the internet was a luxury, an option.
 Now, it's a have to.
 Oh, no, you don't have to have it to breathe or live, but, if you are disabled, it's your ticket to the world. they don't call it The World Wide Web for nothing, ya know!
 Being on line will provide legs for those who can't walk, eyes to those who can't see, and ears for those who can't hear.
 But, unless we make it accessible, they will be left out in the dark, again!

-The two leading screen readers in the world used to be Jaws, and window Eyes.
+The leading screen reader in the world used to be Jaws.

 By the way, I am relating my own experiences to share my life and testimony and be a help to others.
 So, any Company names I use are the property and rights of their respective owners.

-It is fair to say that both of these do a great job to interpret and read the computer screen.
-However, they are quite pricy, at around $1,000 or more if you get the software maintinance agreement.
+It is fair to say that Jaws does a great job of interpreting and reading the computer screen.
+However, it is quite pricy, at around $1,000 or more if you get the software maintinance agreement.
 And, you are usually charged to keep the software maintained or upgraded.
 They claim the high price is because of the limited market.
 I don't 'buy' it.
 There's no way that a blind person should have to pay that much for access technology.
 The good news is, that more and more, people and developers are looking toward low cost and free, open source access solutions for blind and visually impaired people.
 NVDA, NonVisual Desktop Access, www.nvaccess.org, is an open source screen reader for Windows.
 This is exciting news for the blindness community!

 Of course, there's Linux.
 I've had some experience with Linux, though, I'm not using it currently.
 There are too many loose ends as far as accessibility in Linux and applications running on top of the OS, or, operating system is concerned.
 Linux is cool if you want to get away from the big software boys, but, there are too many pieces to put together and still too many things which can and do go wrong with the installation to make it very feassible for a blind person.
 I enjoyed my experiences with Linux when I used the old Slackware version with the Speakup screen reader. and have even tried my hand at Ubuntu with the gnome interface and Orca screen reader.
 However, I cannot get wireless to work, despite the numerous how to's and tutorials.